Declarative Sentences: A Complete Guide + 10 Examples

 4. Compound declarative sentences

+The composition of compound sentences and a compound declarative sentences is a bit different.
 The horse neighs when it sees a carrot, and it kicks its hooves in excitement.
 It looks like a long sentence at first but what it is all about.
 After understanding a single independent clause in a sentence, now think of joining two or more independent clauses to make a compound declarative sentence.

 The most popular coordinating conjunction to make a compound declarative sentence are, "and," "but," or "or") and a comma.